 Next, pour hot water into the roasting pan until it reaches about halfway up the side of the springform pan.

-Bake in a 325 degree oven until just set, about 1-1/2 hours.
-If it jiggles when you shake the pan, it’s not done.
+Bake in a 325°F-oven until just set, about 1-1/2 to 1-3/4 hours.
+A properly cooked cheesecake will jiggle a bit when you nudge the pan, but if the center still seems liquidy, it’s not done.

 Let the cheesecake cool in the water bath, then leave it out on a rack to cool completely.
 Finally, cover and refrigerate until chilled — at least four hours or overnight.
 On that note, it’s a good idea to bake this cake a day ahead of time or early in the morning on the day you plan to serve it.

 For the homemade caramel sauce — which is optional yet oh so good — I recommend a very simple recipe from Cooks Illustrated, which takes less than 10 minutes to make in the microwave and requires no fancy equipment or candy thermometers.
 Begin by combining the sugar with the corn syrup, water and lemon juice in a microwave safe bowl or measuring cup.
 Be sure it holds at least 2 cups of liquid so the mixture doesn’t boil over.